| The Members Transcript Best & Brightest

 Would it be fair to say that the man who wrote a billion-dollar check to buy Paramount Movie Studios (their President is also a WWW member) is a good horse from whose mouth we all learn?
 If we're not getting it from the horse's mouth, maybe we're getting too much information from the wrong end of the horse, hm?
 A year or so after joining WWW, Mr. Redstone purchased Blockbuster Video for a reported eight billion dollars.
 His profile in the WWW Tribute Magazine, sent to 72,000 members, was filled with useful tidbits and techniques for how he went from zero to hero.
 Throughout the many pages of this unusual magazine were similar articles and profiles from others of the best stripes of American life.

-When several jurors mouthed literally tearful apologies to defendants and defense counsel after the end of trial, it became clear that jurors had been demonstrably usurped of their authority and lawful obligations, and distinctly against their will.
+When several jurors mouthed literally tearful apologives to defendants and defense counsel after the end of trial, it became clear that jurors had been demonstrably usurped of their authority and lawful obligations, and distinctly against their will.

 The Members Transcript Best & Brightest Politics WHAT??!
 Dirty Jury?